seetadev/Eth-Maintenance/README.md

 Spark: ZK SparkLend wallet supports operations like the signing of the transaction and other cryptographic operations across multiple platforms and blockchains that improve the overall usability and interoperability using SparkLend, Conduits and MakerDAO features.
 We used Zokrates for building the ZK SparkLend Wallet.

 Cross chain lending platform using SparkLend: We can supply collateral and borrow sDAI tokens from a satellite chain to a fork of Ethereum's mainnet using Spark Conduits and SparkLend.
+Web3 Service Dashboard on Spark to enable third party service and repair organizations to keep track of all the details of their assets, DeFi investments, sDAI transactions and also displays DAO data using a data visualization chart.
+We are building our solution on top of an existing web3 dashboard system and are planning to integrate an analytics, tabulation and collaboration tool namely EtherCalc.

 MakerDAO developer tooling for providing government subsidies for greener fuel and pollution check credits.
 Government organizations can send sDAI crypto from source-chain to destination-chain and distribute it equally among all accounts specified for subsidy or reimbursement using call contract with sDAI token.